Datapack-Hub/bot/method/rightclick detection.md

 - bound to the player, not a specific location

 ## Interaction Entities
-This method works by using an advancement to check wether a player interacted with an interaction entity and then executing code
+This method works by using an advancement to check whether a player interacted with an interaction entity and then executing code

 Pros:
 - see "depends"